 The Tek-Lok attachment is my personal preference simply because I can remove the holster without having to remove my belt.
 Tek-Lok is slightly less stable, but this is barely noticeable.
 It is also adjustable for belt width.
 It has a dual locking mechanism to keep it secure.
 I have used the Tek-Lok attachment on my Blade Tech Classic OWB Holster for many years of handgun training, including rolling around on the ground in the gravel, shooting prone shooting from behind and under objects and never once had my holster come loose.

 The Tek-Lok attachment is inexpensive enough at about 13 bucks to purchase along with an ASR holster, allowing you to try both methods of attachment.

-Blade tech makes a signature OWB holster for all the following popular Makes & Models:
+Blade tech makes a signature OWB holster for all these popular Makes & Models

 - Government 5″

 - Commander 4.25″